-In this school, pupils will have experience with networked PCs, iPads, laptops, printers, Bee-Bots, Pixies, data logging equipment, sensing equipment, calculators, digital media, interactive whiteboards, laptops and voting systems.
+In this school, pupils will have experience with networked PCs, iPads, laptops, micro:bits, green screens, printers, Bee-Bots, pixies, data logging equipment, sensing equipment, calculators, digital media, interactive whiteboards and voting systems.
 They will also have experience with the Internet and a variety of software that allows teachers to provide for progression of skills, concepts and applications.